-2. Hooding guests may arrive at the Mershon Auditorium beginning at 1:00 p.m.
+2. Hooding guests may arrive at the Mershon Auditorium for general seating one hour before the ceremony begins.
 Assisted listening devices for the hearing impaired are available.
 Ushers will direct guests.
 During the ceremony, please advise your guests to move to the front of the auditorium to take your picture as you walk across the stage and then return to their seat to make room for those who wish to photograph other graduates.
 Only battery-powered video recorders are allowed.
 See Item #6 for information about professional photographers.

-3. Assemble promptly in full academic dress at 1:15 p.m. in the lobby of the Mershon Auditorium.
+3. Hooding student line up: Assemble promptly in full academic dress outside of Mershon Auditorium (look for the Moritz Hooding check-in table) at 1:00 p.m.
 Mershon Auditorium has no place to secure personal items (purses, umbrellas, etc.), so please leave them with family members or friends.
 Please note that alcoholic beverage prohibitions will be strictly enforced.

 4. The processional will begin promptly at 2:00 p.m.
 The ceremony will last approximately two hours.
 The dean will lead the processional followed by the SBA president, ceremony speakers, faculty, and then graduates.
 The platform group will proceed to the stage and the Sergeant-at-Arms will direct students to their seats.